antfu-collective/vite-ssg/README.md

 ## Initial State

-The initial state comprises data that is serialized to your static-side generated HTML that is hydrated in the browser when accessed.
+The initial state comprises data that is serialized to your server-side generated HTML that is hydrated in the browser when accessed.
 This data can be data fetched from a CDN, an API, etc, and is typically needed as soon as the application starts or is accessed for the first time.